sachinkesiraju/SKSplashView/README.md

 that will animate as long as the splash view is running.
 To add a splash icon to your splash view:

-1. `#import SKSplashIcon.h"` in the view you are presenting the splash view
+1. `#import "SKSplashIcon.h"` in the view you are presenting the splash view

 2. Initialize the splash view as follows:
   ```